Dyeing Poison Dart Frog

 Scientific Name: Dendrobates tinctorius[1]

-Physical Description: The Dyeing Poison Dart Frog has a wide variety of colors; the most common morph sees a blue chest and legs with a yellow head[2].
-They are 1.5 to 2 inches in length on average and weigh up to 8.5 grams22.
+Physical Description: The Dyeing Poison Dart Frog has a wide variety of colors; the most common morph sees a blue chest and legs with a yellow head.
+They are 1.5 to 2 inches in length on average and weigh up to 8.5 grams1.
 There are a wide variety of color variations within the species, some which have been deemed subspecies, such as the Blue Poison Dart Frog.

 Males will call during the breeding season using modified 4-stroke respiration.
 Whereas humans breath with 2 strokes, in and out, frogs and toads use 4 strokes.
 Stroke one brings air into the buccal cavity (where their vocal sacs come off to expand).
 Stroke two moves air down into the lungs.
 Stroke 3 moves it back to the buccal cavity, and 4 is an exhalation.
 They will hold air in their buccal cavity and move it back and forth rapidly across their vocal cords to produce their unique sounds.

-Range: Northern Brazil, Guyana, French Guiana, Suriname.
+Range: They can be found in South America in countries like Northern Brazil, Guyana, French Guiana, Suriname2.

-Status: Least Concern21
+Status: Least Concern2

 Other: Their toxicity comes from their diet!
 Human raised individuals are not toxic due to the lack of insects producing these toxins in their diet.

-[1] https://www.iucnredlist.org/species/55204/11265402
+2 https://www.iucnredlist.org/species/55204/11265402

-[3] https://cosleyzoo.org/blue-poison-dart-frog/
+3 https://cosleyzoo.org/blue-poison-dart-frog/

 Scientific Name: Dendrobates tinctorius[1]

-Physical Description: The Dyeing Poison Dart Frog has a wide variety of colors; the most common morph sees a blue chest and legs with a yellow head[2].
-They are 1.5 to 2 inches in length on average and weigh up to 8.5 grams22.
+Physical Description: The Dyeing Poison Dart Frog has a wide variety of colors; the most common morph sees a blue chest and legs with a yellow head.
+They are 1.5 to 2 inches in length on average and weigh up to 8.5 grams1.
 There are a wide variety of color variations within the species, some which have been deemed subspecies, such as the Blue Poison Dart Frog.

 Males will call during the breeding season using modified 4-stroke respiration.
 Whereas humans breath with 2 strokes, in and out, frogs and toads use 4 strokes.
 Stroke one brings air into the buccal cavity (where their vocal sacs come off to expand).
 Stroke two moves air down into the lungs.
 Stroke 3 moves it back to the buccal cavity, and 4 is an exhalation.
 They will hold air in their buccal cavity and move it back and forth rapidly across their vocal cords to produce their unique sounds.

-Range: Northern Brazil, Guyana, French Guiana, Suriname.
+Range: They can be found in South America in countries like Northern Brazil, Guyana, French Guiana, Suriname2.

-Status: Least Concern21
+Status: Least Concern2

 Other: Their toxicity comes from their diet!
 Human raised individuals are not toxic due to the lack of insects producing these toxins in their diet.

-[1] https://www.iucnredlist.org/species/55204/11265402
+2 https://www.iucnredlist.org/species/55204/11265402

-[3] https://cosleyzoo.org/blue-poison-dart-frog/
+3 https://cosleyzoo.org/blue-poison-dart-frog/